austinxu13/git-pages/README.md

 Github:
 * For `type 1` the files are put into the project and all are set.
 * For `type 2` the files are put into the `docs` sub-folder.

+The established work flow is as follows:
+1. Edit and build in `jekyll_site-name`
+2. Copy the output contents into corresponding git the repository